MohamedSalem32/Web_Scraping_Python-R/README.md

 BeautifulSoup: For parsing HTML data (Python).
 rvest: For web scraping (R).
-Facebook Marketplace: For providing the dataset of vehicle listings.
+Facebook Marketplace: For providing the dataset of vehicle listings. rust
+Copier le code

+This version includes both Python and R scripts for scraping and clearly explains the setup, dependencies, and instructions for both languages.